 and gain an internationally recognized qualification

-Cambridge DELTA course
+Cambridge DELTA online

 DELTA is an advanced blend of theory and practice that provides professional development for teachers with at least one year’s experience.
 It gives you skills and techniques that will help you throughout your career.